"Not to be realized from another, peaceful,

 truths share the same ontological status, but their difference is based on

 the object of knowledge.
-Conventional truth has the false nature as
+Conventional truth has the false nature of things as

 object.
-Ultimate truth has the true nature as object.
+Ultimate truth has the true nature of things as object.
 Although they share

 the same ontological identity (the same sprout), their mode of appearance